 - Bitch in Sheep's Clothing: The entire Prayer Club really but special mention goes to Sally, the youngest member of the group who specializes in two things: bad puns and blackmail.

-- Brutal Honesty: Lori, I don't think telling Serenity that her group "loves her but does not like her" directly is a really good idea.
+- Brutal Honesty: Lori's telling Serenity that her group "loves her but does not like her" directly wasn't a really good idea.

 - Cluster F-Bomb: Serenity drops a ton of these in the first volume.